thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 # Delegate Handbook

-The _Delegate Handbook_ is an educational and referential resource for WCA Delegates of all levels of experience, whether you’re a newly appointed Trainee Delegate or a Full Delegate with a hundred competitions under your belt.
+The _Delegate Handbook_ is an educational and referential resource for WCA Delegates of all levels of experience, whether you're a newly appointed Trainee Delegate or a Full Delegate with a hundred competitions under your belt.
 This document attempts to lay a foundation for both the required responsibilities and the most common scenarios faced by a Delegate so that every WCA competition can run with consistent levels of fairness and quality.

 This document is _not_ a guide for how to organize or run a competition.
 While a WCA Delegate often fulfills many of the organizational tasks, those may also be handled by non-Delegate organizers.
 As such, organizational details are generally not included in this document, and can instead be found within the [Organizer Guidelines](https://www.worldcubeassociation.org/organizer-guidelines).